-The PeaceHealth Ketchikan Medical Center issued a single order to CME who then handled everything including procurement, inspection, warehousing, assembly, staging and delivery.
+The PeaceHealth Ketchikan Medical Center issued a single order to CME who handled everything including procurement, inspection, warehousing, assembly, staging, and delivery.

-Together, CME arranged logistic services, storing and inventorying items in their Seattle-area warehouse.
+CME arranged logistic services, storing and keeping inventory of the new equipment items in their Seattle-area warehouse.

-Once the items made the open water trek to Alaska, CME moved the equipment to an on-island warehouse where staging and assembly would be performed.
+Once the items made the open water trek to Alaska, CME moved the equipment to an on-island warehouse where the staging and assembly were performed.

 Over 500 pallets were delivered, with barges running twice every week.
-Equipment was transported to the hospital using small trucks that were ferried to the island.
+The new equipment was transported to the hospital using small trucks that were ferried to the island.

-Project:$62 million, 70,000 square foot expansion of new, two-story wing consisting of 54 examination and operating rooms
+A $62 million, 70,000 square foot expansion of a new, two-story wing, consisting of 54 examination and operating rooms

-Challenges:Facility located on an Alaskan island without highway access
+This facility is located on an Alaskan island without any highway access.